The Details

 Rituals

 Any powerful or permanent magical effects must be cast as rituals.
-Rituals take at least an hour to cast.
+Rituals take at least thirty minutes to cast.
 They also require significant preparation and effort.
 The purpose of this is to make powerful magic more challenging, so that it is only used sparingly.
-Doing this also enhances the feeling of risk and accomplishment involved in casting magic.
-There are two main ways to incorporate rituals into game play: they can become a significant part of the plot or they can be handled in the background.
+Doing this can also enhance the feeling of risk and accomplishment involved in casting magic.

 Dice Rolls